rubensworks/Workshop-Semantics2025-SemDev/content/motivation.md

 In practise, this interplay unfortunately does not flow as smooth as theorized.
 First, problems in industry do not always become apparent to the research community.
-This can cause real-world problems to not get picked up by researchers, or researchers coming up with solutions for which no real problem exists.
+This can cause real-world problems to not get picked up by researchers, or researchers coming up with [solutions for which no real problem exists](cite:cites verborgh2020semantic).
-Second, the research outcomes that academics consider finished may still not be practical enough to be useful in industry.
+Second, the research outcomes that academics consider finished may still [not be practical enough to be useful in industry](cite:cites qlever).
 Moving from a research prototype towards a technical-ready implementation can still require non-trivial problems to be solved, which can require additional research.

-TODO: find citations for researchers looking into non-issues, and the gap between research and industry software!
-{:.todo}

 As such, there is a need for a common ground where academics and companies can discuss real-world problems, and gaps between research prototypes and technical-ready products.